interaktivgmbh/plone-webp-converter/README.md

-# convert_images_to_webp
+# convert_images_to_webp.py

-A generic, project-independent helper script to convert images already stored in Plone to WebP.
+A script to convert images already stored in Plone to WebP.

-It is designed for Plone 6 / Cookieplone-based backends and works with both classic Plone sites and Volto projects.
+The script is **project-independent** and works with **any Plone 6 backend** (Cookieplone/uv, Buildout, custom venv, Docker).
+It performs only the image conversion — all deployment logic (start/stop, cron automation, etc.) lives outside the script.

 ---

-## Features
+## What the script does

-- Converts existing images to WebP
+- Converts existing image fields to WebP
-- Supports PNG transparency (keeps alpha channel)
+- Preserves PNG transparency (alpha channel)
+- Skips images already stored as WebP
+- Shows a live progress bar (percent, count, ETA)
+- Allows dry-run mode to verify changes without writing anything
-- Configurable quality via environment variable (`QUALITY`)
+- Supports configurable WebP quality
-- Dry-run mode (`DRY_RUN=1`) that performs no writes
-- Batch commits and optional database packing
-- Live progress bar in the terminal (including ETA and processed object count)

-By default, the script processes the following content types:
+By default, these Plone content types are scanned:

 - `Image`
 - `News Item`